MaNaSDeo/weatherApp/README.md

 5. Create a pull request to the main repository's main branch.

 # Credits
-This project was created by Manas Kumar.
+This project was created by ```Manas Kumar```.
 Feel free to contact me with any questions or suggestions.